Ortus-Solutions/docker-commandbox/README.md

 * `$PORT` - The port which your server should start on.
 The default is `8080`.
 * `$SSL_PORT` - If applicable, the ssl port used by your server The default is `8443`.

+##### HTTP2 Support

+If enabling HTTP2 via the `runwar.args` option of `--http2-enable=true`, the SSL port in the current version of CommandBox/Runwar is overridden to `1444`.
+In order to access this port, you would need to:

+* Set the `SSL_PORT` environment variable to `1444`
+* Provide a port mapping to the external host from the external SSL port to port `1444`

 ##### Server Configuration Variables